HCL-TECH-SOFTWARE/digital-experience/docs/development/digital_asset_mgmt/managing_dam/dam_exim.md

 ## Import DAM assets

-The import command is used to import the assets of a dam to the target environment from the location specified by the user or default location store/outputFiles/dam-export-assets/.
+The import command is used to import the DAM assets to the target environment from the default location **store/outputFiles/dam-export-assets/** or if user specify a path, then DAM assets will import to this location **store/folder_name/**.

 -   **Commands description**